-Driving around Montenegro, from the sparkling Bay of Kotor to the mountains, is an unforgettable travel experience.
-Here are 27 incredibly useful things to know before you rent a car in Podgorica, plus my best advice for driving in Montenegro.
+Driving around Montenegro – from the sparkling Bay of Kotor into the mountains – is an unforgettable travel experience.
+Here are 35 useful things to know before you rent a car in Podgorica plus my best advice for driving in Montenegro.

-When we recently spent 8 months overlanding in the Balkans, the only place we decided to hire a car instead of using local buses and trains was Montenegro.
-We made the right choice – in my opinion, Montenegro is the best country in the Balkans for a road trip.
+When we recently spent 6-plus months overlanding in the Balkans, the only place we decided to hire a car instead of using local buses and trains was Montenegro.
+We made the right choice: In my opinion, Montenegro is the best country in the Balkans for a road trip.

-Our self-drive adventure took us around the entire Bay of Kotor, through Lovcen National Park, to Lake Skadar, along part of the southern coast, and inland to Podgorica (see our full road trip itinerary).
+Our self-drive adventure took us through some of Montenegro’s most awe-inspiring landscapes – around the entire Bay of Kotor, through Lovcen National Park, to Lake Skadar, along part of the southern coast, and inland to Podgorica (see our full road trip itinerary here).
 As is customary in our relationship, I did 100% of the driving.

 This post contains all my top tips for renting a car and driving in Montenegro.
 A big thanks to Rhino Car Hire for providing us with our wheels.
 As always, all opinions and recommendations are 100% my own.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.

 Montenegro is a small country by any measure – but it’s also one of the most diverse countries in the region.
 If you’re set on having a wide range of experiences and delving deeper into the landscape, then you might not be able to rely on public transport alone.